aatiftsayyad/Study-Coach-AI/README.md

 The AI Study Coach That Remembers, Adapts, and Guides.

+## Powered by Microsoft
+Uses Microsoft Azure and Microsoft Foundry Services.
+The Web APP is also made using Coding Agent.

 ## Overview

 Study Coach AI is an AI-powered learning companion that helps students: